 Computer Science is available as a major program leading to an Honours or a Specialised Honours (120-credit) degree.
-The degree types are BA Honours, BSc Honours, BA or BSc Specialised Honours, International BSc (iBSc) Honours and International BA (iBA) Honours, and the, new in 2011/12, International Dual Degree (BSc Specialised Honours/York; BSc Bachelor/Hochschule Bonn-Rhein-Sieg).
+The degree types are BA Honours, BSc Honours, BA or BSc Specialised Honours, International BSc (iBSc) Honours and International BA (iBA) Honours, and the International Dual Degree (BSc Specialised Honours/York; BSc Bachelor/Hochschule Bonn-Rhein-Sieg).

 The Honours major in Computer Science may be combined with most subjects in both LA&PS and Science and Engineering leading to a four-year double major or major-minor degree.
-Conversely, Computer Science is also available as an Honours Minor program, which must be combined with an Honours Major in a different discipline.
+Conversely, Computer Science is also available as a Minor program, which must be combined with an Honours Major in a different discipline.